memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 }
 ```

-> Note: hardware resources initialized in the bootloader must be reinitialized
+> Note: hardware resources initialized in the bootloader must be de-initialized
 > before control is transferred to the app.
 Otherwise, you risk breaking
 > assumptions the app code is making about the state of the system